Jokhl/Drone-Project-Master-2024-2025/README.md

 </table>

-<h2>Complete Flight Sequence Test With Propellers and in Semi-Automatic Mode</h2>
+<h2>✈️ Complete Flight Sequence Test With Propellers and in Semi-Automatic Mode</h2>
 <p>
     The objective of the test was to test the functioning of the automatic module for a complete flight sequence without horizontal movement (ascent, stabilization, descent) with propellers.
 The particularity of this test was that only the thrust command was automated while all other pitch, roll, and yaw commands were left to the operator.
 The expected validations were: respect of the flight plan and motor commands consistent with expected behavior.
 </p>